Federal Rupee Plus

 - Unique feature of Rupee Plus scheme is that it is tax free and yield decent return without losing NRE status of their rupee funds.

-- Deposit can be opened for tenure– "1 Year & 1 day only"
+- Deposit can be opened for various tenure- Minimum 1 year 1 day and maximum 5 year

 - The deposit can be made by transfer from NRE account or by remittance from abroad in Indian rupee or in foreign currency.